The student news site of Reedy High School in Frisco, Texas

 “This year as an assistant principal, I have an effect on a greater range of students,” assistant principal Kelsey Clary said.
 “I get to help their teachers become better teachers to help them become better students.”

-Additionally, some of this year’s new staff members see this school year as the start of their teaching career.
+Some of this year’s new staff members see this school year as the start of their teaching career.

 “It took me a while to take that leap to get into coaching,” Gonzalez said.
 “I always had subtle hints from family members and the universe.
 I don’t know if it’s God or what that pointed me in this direction.
 I’d say if you have that opportunity, or if you have any interest in teaching, I say, just go for it.”